 This state agency completes the disability decision for the SSA.
 Your doctors are not asked to decide if you are disabled; however, SSA’s doctors and disability specialists ask your doctors for information about your condition, and then consider all the facts in your case.
 They will use the medical evidence from your health care providers and will ask your doctors: What your medical condition is • When it began • How it limits your activities • What the medical tests have shown • What treatment you have received • How your condition limits your ability to do work-related activities, such as walking, sitting, lifting, carrying, and remembering instructions.
 The DDS may ask for more medical information and/or ask you to go for a special examination (which the SSA would pay for).

 How does the SSA make a decision in regard to my claim of disability?

 It’s a five-step process, and requires the appropriate answers to these questions:

 - Are you working?
 If you are, and your earnings average more than a certain amount each month, the SSA will generally not consider you disabled.
 The amount changes each year.
-The 2018 figure is $1,970 per month if blind, and $1,180 per month if not blind.
+The 2019 figure is $2,040 per month if you are blind, and $1,220 per month if you are not blind.
 If you are not working, or your average monthly earnings are the same or less than this figure, the DDS then looks at your medical condition.

 - Is your medical condition “severe”?
 Does it significantly limit your ability to do basic work activities for at least one year?
 If not, the DDS will not consider you disabled.
 Otherwise, they proceed to step three.